section-engineering-education/engineering-education/content/articles/introduction-to-blockchain-as-a-service/index.md

 To understand this article, one should have good knowledge and understanding of how blockchain works.

 ### Blockchain as a Service
-Cloud applications provide a variety of on-demand services such as compute engine, storage, security and pre-configured APIs.
+Cloud applications provide a variety of on-demand services such as compute engine, storage, security, and pre-configured APIs.

-In the same way, Blockchain as a Service (BaaS) provides access to back-end infrastructure for companies that wants to use blockchain technology, but don't have the skills or resources to build their own software.
+In the same way, Blockchain as a Service (BaaS) provides access to back-end infrastructure for companies that want to use blockchain technology, but don't have the skills or resources to build their own software.

 Blockchain as a service (BaaS) offers an alternative way to implement blockchain technology.
 It allows companies to focus on their business problems without having to worry about the underlying [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger) system.

 The actual definition of BaaS is much broader than one specific option for application development.
-Different types of BaaS provide different sets of functionalities that can grouped based on functionalities.
+Different types of BaaS provide different sets of functionalities that can be grouped based on functionalities.

 ### How is the adoption of blockchain aided by BaaS?
 BaaS provides a platform that accelerates the development lifecycles through rapid deployment, minimal upfront costs, and quick time to market.